idrispendisbey/arionum-scripts/README.md

 ## Troubleshooting
 If status fails or returns timeout, try the following seperately...

- - Run 'status' a few times for initial blocks to kick in.
+Run 'status' a few times for initial blocks to kick in.
 Wait a few minutes then run status again.
- - Run 'restart' function to restart all services.
+Run 'restart' function to restart all services.
 Wait a few minutes then run status again.
- - Run 'sync' to run sanity manually and monitor progress.
+Run 'sync' to run sanity manually and monitor progress.
- - Run 'rebuild' to sync to a remote daily snapshot. 'rebuild latest' if its been awhile.
+Run 'rebuild' to sync to a remote daily snapshot. 'rebuild latest' if its been awhile.
- - Run 'peers reset' to clear peers table. sync and/or sanity will replenish peers on next run.
+Run 'peers reset' to clear peers table. sync and/or sanity will replenish peers on next run.

- - To speed up initial sync use the "rebuild" function.
+To speed up initial sync use the "rebuild" function.
 This will download a snapshot from pxgamer, import it and restart.
- - If sync gets stuck try "pop 1" or "pop 10".
+If sync gets stuck try "pop 1" or "pop 10".
 This will clear the stuck block and it should start syncing again.

+... if stuck try pop ...
+`aronode mainnet pop 10;`
+`aronode mainnet peers reset;`
+`aronode mainnet sync;`
+... if still stuck go waaaay back ...
+`aronode mainnet pop 3000;`
+`aronode mainnet peers reset;`
+`aronode mainnet sync;`

+If server is constantly crashing, it's probably not the node software, you need to optimize nginx/php/mysql.

-## Optimize and Stablize Your Node
+## Optimize and Stabilize Your Node
-Read this guide.
-Default php/nginx/mysql settings are too low.I recomend the nginx/php/mysql settings here http://aro.wiki/how-to-secure-your-arionum-nodes/
+Default php/nginx/mysql settings are too low.
+To stabilize your node, I recommend the nginx/php/mysql settings here http://aro.wiki/how-to-secure-your-arionum-nodes/

 ## Bugs
 Bash script has "set -e" commented out which means it will NOT HALT on any errors.
 NOT responsible if you hose your server SO use a clean server that you can re-provision with ease.

-If you think you found a bug feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues
+If you think you found a bug, feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues

 ## Donate to the Project:
 ARO: aykYPdWN9mkFCEFq9UHwAfZvmKKBsLjCf3GBLYdgebY5ptz8KxMjzTQAJwVkLYEQQ6QjuiyvmhdtUHzByd1Wpf2